-Orioles SS Hardy headed to disabled list with broken wrist
+Orioles SS Hardy placed on disabled list with broken wrist

 ''He's kind of the quarterback in the infield, so to speak,'' manager Buck Showalter said.

-Although Hardy was wearing a soft cast Monday, the Orioles delayed putting him on the DL because there was a chance their game against Cleveland would be postponed by rain.

-''Obviously we're going to add an infielder when we play our next game,'' Showalter said.
+The Orioles recalled infielder Paul Janish from Triple-A Norfolk to fill out the roster.

-When the move is made, Hardy will join first baseman Chris Davis and utility infielder Ryan Flaherty on the disabled list, along with setup man Darren O'Day and closer Zach Britton.
+Hardy joins first baseman Chris Davis and utility infielder Ryan Flaherty on the disabled list, along with setup man Darren O'Day and closer Zach Britton.

 ''Everybody's got their tale of woe,'' Showalter said. ''If I and the coaches and the players start talking about that, it's a bad atmosphere.
 We've done a good job of dealing with it in the past.
 We've just got to fight through it.''

-Tejada was in the starting lineup for Monday's game.
-He was obtained earlier this month from the New York Yankees for cash.
+Tejada was in the starting lineup at shortstop Monday night.
+He was obtained this month from the New York Yankees for $50,000.

 ---